 The online catalog includes the most recent changes to courses and degree requirements that have been approved by the Faculty Senate, including changes that are not yet effective.

 The online catalog includes the most recent changes to courses and degree requirements that have been approved by the Faculty Senate, including changes that are not yet effective.
 Courses showing two entries of the same number indicate that the course information is changing.
 The most recently approved version is shown first, followed by the older version, in gray, with its last-effective term preceding the course title.
 Courses shown in gray with only one entry of the course number are being discontinued.
 Course offerings by term can be accessed by clicking on the term links when viewing a specific campus catalog.

 Prevention Science (PREV_SCI)

 700 Master's Research, Thesis, and/or Examination V 1-18 May be repeated for credit.
 Independent research and advanced study for students working on their master's research, thesis and/or final examination.
 Students must have graduate degree-seeking status and should check with their major advisor/committee chair before enrolling for 700 credit.
+Typically offered Fall, Spring, and Summer.
 S, U grading.

 800 Doctoral Research, Dissertation, and/or Examination V 1-18 May be repeated for credit.
 Course Prerequisite: Admitted to the Prevention Sciences PhD program.
 Independent research and advanced study for students working on their doctoral research, dissertation and/or final examination.
 Students must have graduate degree-seeking status and should check with their major advisor/committee chair before enrolling for 800 credit.
+Typically offered Fall, Spring, and Summer.
 S, U grading.

 - Human Development